By Peter Wooding, Europe Bureau Chief for ASSIST News Service

 About Leading The Way:

-Now celebrating over 29 years of ministry, Leading The Way‘s television and radio programs are broadcast in 25 languages to audiences across six continents.
+Now celebrating over 25 years of ministry, Leading The Way‘s television and radio programs are broadcast to more than 190 countries in 24 languages.
 Leading The Way also produces DVDs, CDs, books, a monthly devotional magazine, and daily e-devotionals to spread the light of Christ.
-This Atlanta-based ministry utilizes field teams to evangelize seekers, disciple new believers, and help the persecuted in places where it is dangerous to follow Christ.
-Dr Youssef’s unique perspective has given him a platform to speak boldly into today’s issues and provide Biblical solutions to the challenges Christians are facing today.
+This Atlanta-based organization partners internationally with in-country follow-up teams to encourage new believers in their faith and to provide tangible support to persecuted believers around the world.

 Editor’s Note: For media enquiries contact Peter Wooding by phone at +44 (0) 7500 903067 or by e-mail at firstname.lastname@example.org.

 About the writer: Peter Wooding, the younger son of Dan and Norma Wooding, is an award-winning radio, TV, and print journalist.
-Having previously spent 10 years as news editor with UCB Radio in the UK, Peter has travelled extensively, reporting from countries including Greece, Russia, Serbia, South Sudan, the Philippines, Uganda, South Korea, Zambia, Gambia, Georgia, Mozambique, Croatia, Israel, India and Ukraine.
-He reports regularly for the ASSIST News Service, Samaritan’s Purse, and Leading The Way.
-Peter is the London Bureau Chief for the Global News Alliance, and lives in North Wales, UK, with his wife, Sharon, and their three daughters, Sarah, Anna and Abigail.
-To contact Peter, please e-mail him at: firstname.lastname@example.org or by telephone at: +44 7500 903067.
+Having previously spent 10 years as news editor with UCB Radio in the UK, he has travelled extensively reporting from countries including Greece, Russia, Serbia, South Sudan, the Philippines, Uganda, South Korea, Zambia, Gambia, Mozambique, Croatia, Israel and India.
+Peter, whose most recent trip was to Ukraine, reports regularly for ASSIST News Service, Samaritan’s Purse, and Leading The Way.
+Peter, who has recently been appointed London Bureau Chief for the Global News Alliance, and his wife Sharon live in North Wales, UK, with their three daughters, Sarah, Anna and Abigail.
+To contact Peter, please e-mail him at: email@example.com or by telephone at: +44 7500 903067.

 ** You may republish this or any of our ANS stories with attribution to the ASSIST News Service (www.assistnews.net).
 Also, please tell your friends that they can have a complimentary subscription to ANS by going to the above website and signing up there.